rbtcollins/bitnami-docker/redmine.md

 CMD ["/home/bitnami/redmine/run.sh"]
 ```

-Save this to a file named `Dockerfile`.

-Next, we will create the `run.sh` script referenced in the `Dockerfile`.
-This script will automate the linking with the MariaDB service and setup the database connection parameters accordingly.
-It will also perform the database migration tasks before starting up the Redmine application server.
+Next, lets take a look at the `run.sh` script referenced in the `Dockerfile`.

 ```bash
 #!/bin/bash